-If you are a parent, you know how hard getting your kids ready in the mornings can be.
-I struggled with this for quite a while until I came up with several ways to have a stress free morning routine with kids.
+If you are a parent, you know how hard getting kids ready for school in the mornings can be.
 These small changes have made a drastic impact on our mornings and hopefully, they can for you too!

 I found 10 very simple ways to adjust our morning routine to make it stress-free for both my daughter and me.
 Each suggestion is very simple but can make a huge impact on your mornings with kids.